Lifetime allowance was the total amount of pension benefits you could build up from all registered pension schemes before you had to pay a tax charge.

 Lifetime allowance charge

-The lifetime allowance charge is a form of tax for which both you and the scheme administrator are jointly liable.
+The lifetime allowance charge is a form of tax that you and the scheme administrator are jointly liable.

-The rate of tax charged will depend on whether you take any benefits that exceed the lifetime allowance as a pension or a lump sum.
+The rate of tax charged depended on whether you take any benefits that exceed the lifetime allowance as a pension or a lump sum.

-• 55% if you are taking the excess as a lump sum
+• 55% if you were taking the excess as a lump sum up to and including 5 April 2023, and your marginal rate from 6 April 2023 to 5 April 2024

-• 25% of the capital value where you take it as a taxable pension income
+• 25% of the capital value if you took it as a taxable pension income up to and including 5 April 2023

-NHS Pensions pays your lifetime allowance charge to HMRC.
-We recover the cost by permanently reducing your NHS pension benefits.
+NHS Pensions paid your lifetime allowance charge to HMRC.
+We recovered the cost by permanently reducing your NHS pension benefits.

 A children’s pension is never reduced.

-We may reduce an adult dependent’s pension.
+We may reduce an adult dependant’s pension.
 This will depend on the value of the pension being paid.

 HMRC protections

-Since the lifetime allowance was introduced, HMRC has periodically made a number of different forms of lifetime allowance protections available to members that enable them to take pension benefits of more than the lifetime allowance.
-Currently you can only make an application for Individual Protection 2016.
+Since the lifetime allowance was introduced, HMRC made different types of lifetime allowance protections available to members.
+These protections allowed you to take pension benefits above the lifetime allowance without paying a charge.

 Individual Protection 2016